Rosemary Mint Shampoo Bars (Crock Pot or Cold Process Method)

 Shampoo bars are similar to regular bars of soap in many ways, only they usually contain a lot more castor oil, for a great lathering experience, along with herbs and oils that are especially nice for your hair.

 Below, I’m sharing a recipe for Rosemary Mint Shampoo Bars, but you could use another essential oil (such as lavender) if you’d like.

-If you’re interested in learning more about shampoo bars and soapmaking in general, be sure to check out my Natural Soapmaking Ebook Collection:
+If you’re interested in learning more about shampoo bars and soapmaking in general, be sure to check out my Handmade Natural Soaps eBook Collection.

 Some links on this site are affiliate links.
 I only recommend products I’ve personally purchased & like. :)

 All measurements are given by weight.
 You must use an accurate scale to make soap.

 - 8 oz (227 g) coconut oil

 - 4 oz (113 g) sunflower or sweet almond oil